Core View Components

 The following actions will change the display of the graph:

-• Change tab: The default tab is Total.
-To change to a different tab, click on the Traffic information (see Tabbed Graph UI) for a different tab.
+• Change tab: The default tab shown is Total.
+To view a different tab, click the tab you’d like to view (see Traffic Graph UI).

 • Solo a plot: In the legend below the graph, hover over the label for one plot.
 The other plots will be muted.

-Example: In the legend on the Total tab, hover over Inbound.
-The total line and the area for Outbound will be muted, making it easier to see just the Inbound traffic.
+Example: On the IP Addresses aggregate page, in the legend below the graph on the Inbound tab, hover over Total.
+Everything on the graph except the Total line will be muted, making it easier to see just the Total traffic.

-• Hide a plot: To hide the display of an individual area plotted on the graph, click on the corresponding label or color swatch in the legend.
+• Hide a plot: Hide the display of an individual area plotted on the graph, by clicking on the corresponding label or color swatch in the legend.
 Click again to toggle the plot back on.

-• Display point-in-time values: To display values for all plots at a specific point in the time range, hover over the graph at that point.
+• Display point-in-time values: Display values for all plots at a specific point in the time range by hovering over the graph at that point.
 The resulting popup will display the date, time, and traffic data values.

 Example: Hover at any point within the graph on the Total tab.
-The popup will show what the total, inbound, and outbound volume was at that point in the time range.
+The popup will show the volumes of the total, inbound, outbound and all other available traffic tabs at that point in the time range.

 Traffic Table